desmondmorris/node-tesseract/README.md

 	}
 });

-// Recognise German text in a single uniform block of text nodecr.process(__dirname + '/path/to/image.jpg',function(err, text) {
+// Recognize German text in a single uniform block of text nodecr.process(__dirname + '/path/to/image.jpg',function(err, text) {
 	if(err) {
 		console.error(err);